 Workday is committed to promoting a workplace and supply chain that treats workers with respect and dignity.
 Our efforts to combat all forms of modern slavery and human trafficking are detailed in Workday’s Statement Against Modern Slavery.

 We speak up for what’s right.

 We’re all responsible for reporting possible policy violations or other misconduct through our confidential hotline via phone or at speakup.workday.com.
 And retaliation against those who make truthful reports in good faith is strictly prohibited.

 A LEADER IN ETHICAL BUSINESS

 We’ve been recognized for our integrity.

-In 2022, Ethisphere named Workday an honoree of the World’s Most Ethical Company award for the second consecutive year based on our culture, environmental and social practices, ethics and compliance activities, governance, diversity, and initiatives to support a strong value chain.
+In 2023, Ethisphere named Workday an honoree of the World’s Most Ethical Company award for the third consecutive year based on our culture, environmental and social practices, ethics and compliance activities, governance, diversity, and initiatives to support a strong value chain.